Agent

 • Uses the SerperDevWebSearch component as a tool.
 To use a pipeline component as a tool, set its type to haystack.tools.component_tool.ComponentTool.
 Then, wrap the tool init parameters in the data object.
 You configure the tools for the Agent the same way as you do for ToolInvoker.
 For details and examples of how to configure tools, see ToolInvoker documentation.

 • The Agent is connected to other components in the pipeline with its messages input and documents output (defined in state_schema).
+The Agent also sends its messages output to the Adapter.

 components: